berkeparildar/Putt-Time-Old/README.md

+# This is the old version of this game, check out the new version with multiplayer functionality! https://github.com/berkeparildar/Putt-Time

 # Putt Time

 Putt Time is a 3D singleplayer golf game heavily inspired by Discord's Putt Party.
 This game tests your precision and skill in four different courses, each with its own unique layout and obstacles.